ibm-cloud-docs/citrix-netscaler-vpx/hsm-create-partition.md

 # Create a partition
 {: #create-a-partition}

-A partition is a logical and independent space that is associated or attached to the client requesting or creating cryptographic objects in the HSM engine.
-Each partition has its own data and policies isolated from other partitions.
+A partition is a logical and independent space that is associated or attached to the client that is requesting or creating cryptographic objects in the HSM engine.
+Each partition has its own data and policies that are isolated from other partitions.
 To learn more about partitions, refer to the [Administration Guide (page 211)](https://public.dhe.ibm.com/cloud/bluemix/network/vpx/administration_guide.pdf){: external}.
 {: shortdesc}

 To create a partition, perform the following procedure:

-1. Login as the HSM Security Oficer/Administrator using the password specified during [initialization](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-initialize-ibm-hardware-security-module-hsm-):
+1. Login as the HSM Security Administrator with the password specified during [initialization](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-initialize-ibm-hardware-security-module-hsm-):

    ```sh
    [jpmongehsm2] lunash:>hsm login